-Associate Degree Programs
+Associate Degree Programs and Academic/Technical Certificate Programs

-The minimum quality/grade point average to achieve the Associate degree is 2.0.
+The minimum quality/grade point average to achieve the Associate Degree or Academic/Technical Certificate is 2.0.
 To establish a measure of academic standing, a table of minimum retention standards has been established.
-The table on the Records Web page describes minimum cumulative grade point average required for the credit hours attempted and is designed to serve as a guide to students who fall below the 2.0 cumulative grades point average.
+The following table describes minimum cumulative grade point average required for the credit hours attempted and is designed to serve as a guide to students who fall below the 2.0 cumulative grade point average.